-Supe Troop recommends using the guidelines below for all digital music files sent to music supervisors.
+Supe Troop recommends following the music submission guidelines below for all digital music files sent to music supervisors.

 This will ultimately help music supervisors use your music!